 Bill is in his 28th year at Glacier.
 After spending time at Yellowstone, Grand Teton and Everglades National Parks, and Independence National Historical Park, he still thinks the mountains of northwest Montana have them all beat.
 At work Bill creates exhibits, publications, videos and helped develop Glacier's social media presence.

 "The response to these new communication tools has been tremendous.
 I hope we can continue to explore new social media platforms and find new ways to connect people with Glacier and the National Park Service."

-Mark (mw) is the lone member of the social media team from the east side of Glacier where he works as the District Interpreter out of St. Mary.
-His involvement in social media began with a lucky photo of a red fox he posted on Facebook last year.
+Mark is the lone member of the social media team from the east side of Glacier where he works as the District Interpreter out of St. Mary.
+His involvement in social media began with a lucky photo of a red fox he posted on Facebook.
 Now he is hooked on sharing the wonders of the park's east side with friends online.

-Mark has been at Glacier for 12 years where he manages the east side interpretive program and directs the astronomy education activities.
+Mark has been at Glacier for over a dozen years, where he manages the east side interpretive program and directs the astronomy education activities.
 "I am incredibly impressed with the responses we receive after posting photographs on Facebook.
 People are so engaged with this park and it is always a reminder of how lucky I am to work and live here year-round."

 Melissa enjoys being a part of Glacier's social media team because it offers another avenue to connect to people who also share her love of Glacier National Park.
 She first came to Glacier while in graduate school when she worked as a summer seasonal employee in the Backcountry Permit Office.
 This position allowed Melissa to experience the beauty of the park and come to understand first-hand how truly special this place is.
 After a variety of education and communication jobs, she is now back "home," working in her dream job as the Science Communication Specialist for the Crown of the Continent Research Learning Center.